chronic fatigue syndrome (CFS) focuses on making you

 Pain relievers that you can buy

-without a prescription, such as acetaminophen, ibuprofen, or aspirin, may help
+without a prescription, such as acetaminophen or ibuprofen, may help

 relieve headaches, muscle and joint pain, and other physical symptoms.
 Narcotic

 pain relievers, which require a prescription from a doctor, may

 become addictive if they are used frequently.
 So they are typically prescribed